codetojoy/easter_eggs_for_java_loom/egg_6_structured_concurrency_task_race/README.md

 * this egg illustrates structured concurrency
 * task "foo" and task "bar" are in a race: first one to complete is used
-* NOTE: it doesn't seem like the slower thread is interrupted???

 To Build:
 ---------